Hashehri/EDA-MTA/Project-Proposal.md

 ## Abstract:
-The project goal would be an identification of the subway stations that have the most crowded, to help an Ads agency target crowds from busy stations and present its marketing products.
+The project goal would be an identification of the subway stations that have the most crowded, to help an Ads agency target crowds from busy stations and present there marketing products.
 For these, I will analyze the visitors of all stations and identify the busiest stations to target.
-As a result, the crowds will be shown and detected on the live graph based on congestion time.
+As a result, the crowds will be shown and detected based on congestion time.

 ## Question/need:
 The goal of this analysis is to determine crowds of trains stations that can be used positively.
-Therefore, helping the ads agency in the decision-making and target crowds from busy stations and present its marketing products.
+Therefore, helping the ads agency in the decision-making and target crowds from busy stations and determine the busiest times of the day, and the most days have crowds.

 * Identify busy trains of crowded stations.

+* Find congestions per day for each train station.

-* Find congestions between morning and evening.
+* Find congestions per day priod.

 * How to use those congestions positively and target the most crowded stations.